-Sadly, World War 2 heroes are leaving us every day.
-With the vast majority of war veterans past the age of 90, it won't be long before only a few WW2 heroes and veterans are left to tell their stories of courage and triumph in the face of murderous odds.
+Sadly, World War II heroes are leaving us every day.
+With the vast majority of veterans past the age of 90, it won't be long before only a few WWII heroes and veterans are left to tell their stories of courage and triumph in the face of troubling odds.
 While some soldiers and important figures of the time are well known to the culture in general, most are unknown.
 Some didn't survive, and many others simply never spoke about what they did.
-This list of World War 2 heroes will show the courage, bravery, and selflessness of many men you may not have heard of, but who made important contributions to the war nonetheless.
+This list of World War II heroes shows the courage, bravery, and selflessness of many men you may not have heard of, but who made important contributions to the war nonetheless.

-World War II made heroes out of countless soldiers, scientists, officials, and even cooks and the World War 2 timeline is dotted with remarkable and heroic individuals.
-Whether fighting the Nazis on the European front or making a difference against the Japanese in the Pacific, these real life heroes helped the Allies win the war and helped make the world what it is today.
-Their sacrifices for their fellow fighters and even strangers they'd never feet were truly heroic.
+WWII made heroes out of countless soldiers, scientists, officials, and even cooks, and the World War II timeline is dotted with remarkable and heroic individuals.
+Whether fighting on the European front or making a difference in the Pacific, these real-life heroes helped lead the Allies to victory and helped make the world what it is today.
+Their sacrifices for their fellow fighters and even strangers they'd never meet were truly heroic.

 Charles Joseph Coward

 Captured in France in 1940, British soldier Charles Coward Coward would have been notable just for the multiple attempts he made to escape German captivity.
 However, he’s world-famous as the guy who broke into and out of a Nazi death camp.
 In 1943, the Germans decided they were done fooling around with Coward and sent him to Auschwitz, specifically the Monowitz slave labor camp there.